rpriam/book1/README.md

 17. Solution to selected exercices <br />

-    Several solutions for large datasets with scikit-leanrn <br />
+    Several solutions for large datasets with scikit-learn <br />
     Several solutions for neural networks with pytorch <br />